 But what about application security?
 Many articles claim that React Native apps are less secure.
 In this article, we shed light on React Native apps’ security based on our experience, and explain some risks and threats developers should address to prevent typical mistakes.

-- React Native is a leaky abstraction
+- React Native app architecture

 Let’s start with the basics.
 What is React Native?